anirbanshaw24/warprrr/README.md

 ### Multiple Functions in Parallel and in Background

-You can run multiple different functions, each with their own arguments, in parallel background jobs using {cranpkgtemplate}.
+You can run multiple different functions, each with their own arguments, in parallel background jobs using {warprrr}.
 Just supply a list of functions and a matching list of argument sets:

 ## Performance Tips